NSAPH-Data-Processing/sql-utils/docs/welcome_home.md

 The main request is to do a frequency count of all the ICD codes in Medicaid through years 1999-2012, frequency count of primary and secondary on all hospitalizations in kids 0-18 year old.
 Divided into groups 0-12, and 13-18.
 During a follow-up request, the ICD codes are restricted to between 290 and 319.

 First hospitalization is defined as such that each individual contributes to the count at most once.
 For example, if interested in ICD codes 290-319, and that Patient A presents ICD-9 290.1 on 1/1/2001, and presents ICD-9 315.0 on 6/15/2001, only the hospitalization on 1/1/2001 will be counted; even though on 6/15/2001, it was Patient A's first hospitalization for 315.0.

+Another request for the data was that on the individual level, extract all beneficiaries with ICD codes of interest, and classify whether the diagnosis is one of the five diseases
+- Major depressive disorder
+- Anxiety
+- Disturbance of emotions specific to childhood
+- Adolescence and adjustment reaction
+- Disturbance of conduct

 You can find more details in `medicaid-children-first-hospitalzation`, which is a git repo hosted at: https://github.com/NSAPH-Data-Processing/medicaid-children-first-hospitalzation